Kim Hyun-joong: Personal life

+Relationships

+Kim's first son with his ex-girlfriend was born in 2015.
 During a concert on February 27, 2022, Kim announced his marriage with his non-celebrity girlfriend.
-Later, Kim’s agency confirmed the news.
+Later, Kim's agency confirmed the news.
 According to his agency, they proceeded their marriage without holding a wedding ceremony.
 On July 21, 2022, it was confirmed by the agency that Kim's wife was pregnant.
-Their first child, a son, was born on October 29, 2022.
+His second son was born on July 29, 2022.

-Lawsuits
+Controversies

 Assault charges

 In August 2014, Kim's girlfriend, identified only by her surname Choi, filed assault charges against Kim, claiming that he repeatedly beat her, causing bruises and broken ribs.
 Kim denied the charges, saying he had injured Choi only once and that it was an accident that occurred while he was practicing martial arts.
 Choi dropped some of the charges against Kim in September after he apologized to her.
 However, Kim was later fined 5 million KRW for injuring Choi, with prosecutors in the case saying, "While Kim claimed that he had no intention of hurting her, the damage from the attack was clear."
 This was later rescinded in 2016 when the Republic of Korea's army and civil courts acquitted Kim of these charges due to evidence that came to light.
 Text messages between Choi, her mother and friends, statements by the director of Dispatch (the tabloid to which Choi provided her evidence) and statements given by the hospitals visited by Choi led the prosecution to state that there was "little to no credibility behind the former girlfriend's allegations that she had to receive a six-week medical treatment for her fractured ribs".
 Hospital records also showed that she was not pregnant at the time she visited to get treatment for the injuries to her ribs.

 On November 12, 2020, the Supreme Court of Korea ordered “A” to pay Kim Hyun Joong 100 million won (approximately $89,700) in damages, upholding the verdict from the first and second trials in which they stated, “There is no evidence that ‘A’ suffered a miscarriage due to abuse, or that he had pressured her to have an abortion.
 As a celebrity, Kim Hyun Joong’s public image has suffered greatly and his reputation has been damaged.”

 Paternity case

-In February 2015, a magazine reported that Kim and Choi had reunited, and that Choi was pregnant.
+In February 2015, a magazine reported that Kim and Choi had reunited and that Choi was pregnant.
 Kim stated via a press release that he had not seen Choi since she told him that she was pregnant in January, and could not confirm if he was the father since she had not been in touch.
 His agency indicated that he would take full responsibility if he was found to be the father of the child.

 In December 2015, a paternity test revealed that Kim was the father of a baby that Choi had given birth to in September of that year.